-You might have come across the news about certain legislation coming into effect from September 14th.
-In case you haven’t heard of it, from the middle of the following month onwards, the European Union and the European Economic Area will need to follow specific rules to receive electronic and online payments.
-The rules are called Payment Services Directive 2 (or PSD2) and take into account new providers of innovative payment services that have appeared since the first PSD, which came into effect back in 2009.
+Since September 2019, all countries in the European Union and the European Economic area need to follow specific rules to receive electronic and online payments.
+The set of rules is called the Payment Services Directive 2 (or PSD2) and takes into account new providers of innovative payment services that have appeared since the first PSD, which came into effect back in 2009.

 PSD2 aims to enhance competition within the digital payments market, promote innovative payment services and make it easier and safer to pay online, protecting consumers.

 All good in the hood, but what should you and your eCommerce team do to make sure that you are PSD2 compliant?
-Our team here at Matrix Internet is partnering with the eCommerce Association of Ireland (eCAI) to spread the word and prepare clients and business to be compliant with the new requirements.
-Check below what you need to do in order to become #psd2ready.
+Check below some of the most common questions.

 SCA is an authentication through at least two out of the following three factors: